 the site for commercial nursery gardens which lasted here longer than anywhere else on the estate – they are still visible on a 1903 estate map.

-were built on a plot bounded by Garden Road, Abbey Road, Hill Road and the Harrow estate, by architect developer James Ponsford.
+were built in the 1840s on a plot bounded by Garden Road, Abbey Road, Hill Road and the Harrow estate, by architect developer James Ponsford.
 They were three storey houses with virtually no gardens front or back, but the inhabitants did have the Alma Square gardens to compensate.

 also developed by Ponsford, was more in keeping with the style of Eyre estate houses in the rest of St John’s Wood.